Manage Your Cash Flow

 FBN farmer driving a semi

-While FBN Finance offers operating lines, you may sometimes hear the terms "operating line" and "operating loan" used interchangeably in your farm financing research.
-However, there technically are differences between the two financing options.
+You may sometimes hear the terms "operating line" and "operating loan" used interchangeably in your farm financing research.
+However, there technically are significant differences between the two financing options.

 Finance products can sometimes vary from lender to lender, but these are the most common differences: